Brad Borst, President

 Lisa Janeway, Administrative Director

 Lisa joined the Trust in 2013.
 She is responsible for supporting development, marketing, land acquisition activities and administration.
-Previously, she spent 10 years working in the outdoor stewardship field.
+Previously, she spent 10 years working in the outdoor recreation and stewardship field for organizations such as the Tahoe Rim Trail Association and the Colorado Mountain Club.
 Lisa holds a Master of Forestry degree from the University of British Columbia and a BS In Environmental Geoscience from Boston College.
 Lisa is based in Evergreen, Colorado.

 The Wilderness Land Trust